Destinywaya9/QCC-Bench/README.txt

 Any appearance or suggestion of such licensing terms is erroneous, non-binding, and without legal effect.

+Related Work

+A comprehensive monograph titled:

+“Quantum Time-Energy Theory: A First-Principles Monograph on Coherence, Temporal Ordering, and Cosmological Structure”

+has been submitted and is currently under editorial review.
+This monograph presents the broader theoretical framework underlying the Tensor P2 implementation and associated experimental work.

 The sole and exclusive governing license for this work is the custom license defined by the author (Destiny Machwaya).

 Any unauthorized use is subject to enforcement.